-31-37 King Street East was constructed between 1890 and 1891, well outside of the style's peak popularity.
+13-17 King Street East was constructed just after 1892, well outside of the style's peak popularity.
 However, it followed a wider trend in Omemee itself where the Second Empire was used extensively in commercial buildings in the early years of the 1890s.
-This period marked a time of major reconstruction in the commercial core of the village after three devastating fires in 1890, 1891 and 1892 that destroyed most of the commercial structures along King Street East.
+This period marked a time of major reconstruction in the commercial core of the village after three devastating fires in 1890, 1891 and 1892 that destroyed most of the commercial structures along King Street East, including a building that former stood on this site.
 In rebuilding the downtown, a number of new Second Empire commercial buildings, including the subject property, were erected as replacements for older buildings destroyed in the fires.

-The subject property is a simplified version of the style including both residential and commercial spaces, with the commercial spaces on the end of the block and the residential spaces on the upper storeys and interior townhouses.
-As with all Second Empire style buildings, its defining feature is its mansard roof which stretches the length of the property and was designed to facilitate the construction of additional commercial structures to form a continuous streetwall.
+The subject property is a simplified version of the style and includes a corner commercial block and a rear residential segment along George Street North; the entrance to the residential portion of the block along George Street North has since been closed.
+As with all Second Empire style buildings, its defining feature is its mansard roof which stretches the length of the property and was designed to facilitate the construction of additional commercial structures to form a continuous streetwall on the King Street East side of the property.
 The roof features dormer windows with ornate surrounds including decorative brackets, woodwork, and rounded sash windows.
+Its masonry floors are divided into bays by pilasters and include corbelling, brackets and rounded sash windows.
+When originally constructed, the property included a grocery store and the post office on the main floor and upper storey residential units; the pilasters on the south elevation show the division between the two commercial units, which remain distinct.
+The property is also unique as a corner unit, featuring an entrance on the corner of the property, which is distinct from most other Second Empire properties.
+This type of corner entrance was, however, popular in the late nineteenth and early twentieth century in urban centres were street frontage was at a premium; another example can be seen in Kawartha Lakes at the Carew Lumber Company Offices in Lindsay which were constructed in the early nineteenth century.

-Its masonry floors are divided into bays by pilasters and include dog tooth coursing, brackets and rounded sash windows.
-It is not as ornate as many examples of the style in larger urban centres, but is consistent with its execution in smaller communities where it was generally less ornate and smaller, but still displaying the key characteristics of the style.
+When compared to other examples of the style erected in larger urban centres, the subject property is not as ornate as many examples, but is consistent with its execution in smaller communities where it was generally less ornate and smaller, but still displaying the key characteristics of the style.
 When viewed in relation to other Second Empire style buildings in Omemee, it displays a similar level of ornateness, as well as consistent size and massing, to other structures along King Street East.
-This example has also been modified on the ground floor with the addition of the modern one-storey addition on the west side of the building to serve as a grocery storey, which has removed the ground floor store front on the west side.
+The property has been modified since its original date of construction.
+The main storefront along King Street East, which once housed a grocery store, has been extensively modified and the ornate late nineteenth century entrance and upper storey balcony related to the residential units along George Street North has also been removed.
 Nevertheless, it still demonstrates the key aspects of the style and is demonstrative of Second Empire commercial architecture as executed in Omemee in the 1890s.